PankaJJakhar/CouchChatAndroid/README.md

 Unlike [GrocerySync-Android](https://github.com/couchbaselabs/GrocerySync-Android) which uses remote Maven artifacts to depend on Couchbase-Lite, CouchChat requires the code for Couchbase-Lite to be on the filesystem, and it builds the Couchbase-Lite code directly as part of the build process.
 This enables easy debugging and hacking on Couchbase-Lite.

-* `git clone https://github.com/couchbaselabs/CouchChatAndroid.git` to clone the git repo.
+* `$ git clone https://github.com/couchbaselabs/CouchChatAndroid.git` to clone the git repo.

-* `cd CouchChatAndroid`
+* `$ cd CouchChatAndroid`

+* `$ git submodule init && git submodule update`

-* `cp local.properties.example local.properties` and customize local.properties to point to your SDK location if it is different than the default.
+* `$ cp local.properties.example local.properties` and customize local.properties to point to your SDK location if it is different than the default.

-* `cd ..` followed by `git clone https://github.com/couchbase/couchbase-lite-android.git` to get the Couchbase-Lite code in the place expected by CouchChat.
+* `$ cd ..` followed by `git clone https://github.com/couchbase/couchbase-lite-android.git` to get the Couchbase-Lite code in the place expected by CouchChat.
 Your directory structure should look like this:

 ```
 .